jonnyr2008/UCSD-QuadCopter-2018-2019-/README.md

 # First Prototype

-Objectives: Build a prototype drone that can automatically take off, hover without drifting, and safely land.
-The primary focus on this prototype is to build a controllable flying platform for future development, thus, most attention shines on flight control with rudimentary CV system as an aid for anti-drifting.
+Objectives: Building a prototyping drone with abilities including but not limited to automatically taking off, hovering indoor without drifting, and safely landing.
+This prototype development primarily focuses on the **control** aspects and serves as a introductory course for us to gain firsthand experience.